Riders are continuously looking to bond with their majestic horses. One of the main things…

 Peppermint is known to aid in the digestive process.
 As a result, it can help relieve pain caused by colic.
 Mix some peppermint leaves into the feed to help your horse’s digestive system.
 Also, look for peppermint essential oil as an external topical.
 Apply about 20 drops of the essential oil to the horse’s abdomen to provide soothing relief.

-There is not doubt that owners want the best treatment for their horses.
+There is no doubt that owners want the best treatment for their horses.
 Optimal care is crucial for optimal functioning.
-The best treatment is one that is effective and does not have serious side effects, even over a long-term.
-CBD oil is the ideal choice because it can be both a medicine to treat illnesses and a supplement to your horse’s well-being.
+The best treatment is one that is effective and does not have serious side effects, even over the long-term.
+CBD oil is the ideal choice.
+All mammals have an endocannabinoid system (ECS).
+This system helps to regulate inflammation, digestion, mood, anxiety, stress, and much.
+CBD interacts with the ECS to promote overall wellness and homeostasis.
+If the ECS is functioning at maximum capacity, horse owners can expect to see a healthier, happier pet.

-CBD can help reduce inflammation and promote healthy functioning of the digestive tract.
-It has a calming effect that can relax the horse’s muscles and ease pain.
-This can make it bearable for the horse to deal with colic.
+CBD has a calming effect that may make it more bearable for the horse to deal with colic.

 Side Effects of CBD Oil

-Part of the reason why CBD oil is an excellent treatment for horse colic is that it has little to no side effects.
+Part of the reason why CBD oil receives high praise is that it has little to no side effects.
 It is 100% safe and non-toxic.
 It is also non-addictive, making it great for long-term use.
 Potential side effects of CBD oil include minor effects such:

 - Dry mouth – CBD affects saliva production and can promote thirst as a result.